Why, hello, darling sweetie pie! 🙂

 This one not only saves me the time, but it serves me as a form of exercise, too.

-So, for an example, if you’re regularly typing on a computer, or preparing a meal, or folding the laundry (yes, these are all tasks as well!), even talking on the phone, or doing any other job, try to do it just a little bit faster (for a start).
+So, for an example, if you’re regularly typing on a computer, or preparing a meal, or folding the laundry (yes, these are all tasks which take time, as well!), even talking on the phone, or doing any other job, try to do it just a little bit faster (for a start).

 My point is – little by little, it can sum up to a meaningful amount of time which you could use in any way you want to (and isn’t that great? 😉 ).